 - Best Budget Running Shirt for Men: Under Armour Streaker Run Short Sleeve

-This shirt works across a huge range of temperatures.
 On hot days, it wicks away moisture, is never clingy, and stays surprisingly cool despite feeling like it is made of a thicker fabric.
-On cold days, it’s a terrific extra layer to add warmth atop or under a long sleeve, and then it works fine as a single layer in merely cool temperatures, should you warm up during your run.
+On cold days, it’s a terrific extra layer to add warmth atop or under a long sleeve, and then it works fine as a single layer in merely cool temperatures if you warm up during your run.
 And on those perfect weather days, it’s the perfect tee.
 If you’re wearing a pack, you’ll appreciate that the flat-lock seams are moved off the top of the shoulder to reduce pressure and chafing.

 All in all, the Ultimate Direction Nimbus Tee is a simple shirt that excels across a wide range of conditions.